VS-infrastructure-policy/infragap/README.md

 ---

-Public agencies collect infrastructure geometry -- bike lanes, transit corridors, power lines, water mains -- as GeoJSON or shapefiles.
-But answering "how connected is this network?" typically requires GIS software, spatial databases, or writing graph code from scratch. infragap does it in three lines of Python: load a GeoJSON file, run a diagnosis, read the results.
+Public agencies collect infrastructure geometry such as bike lanes, transit corridors, power lines, water mains as GeoJSON or shapefiles.
+Yet answering "how connected is this network?" typically requires GIS software, spatial databases, or writing graph code from scratch.
+Existing tools like OSMnx build graphs from OpenStreetMap road topology, which works well for streets but misrepresents cycling and other non-road infrastructure since connections are inferred from shared OSM nodes rather than physical proximity, and filtering to a single infrastructure type breaks the topology. infragap works directly on GeoJSON geometry, using spatial clustering to detect connections from the coordinates themselves.

 ```python
 import infragap